aliyun/terraform-provider-alicloud/website/docs/r/kvstore_account.html.markdown

 * `description` - (Optional) Database description.
 It cannot begin with https://.
 It must start with a Chinese character or English letter.
 It can include Chinese and English characters, underlines (_), hyphens (-), and numbers.
 The length may be 2-256 characters.
 * `account_type` - (Optional, ForceNew)Privilege type of account.
     - Normal: Common privilege.
+    - Super: High privilege.
     Default to Normal.
+* `account_privilege` - (Optional) The privilege of account access database.
+Valid values:
+    - RoleReadOnly: This value is only for Redis and Memcache
+    - RoleReadWrite: This value is only for Redis and Memcache
+    - RoleRepl: This value supports instance to read, write, and open SYNC / PSYNC commands.
+                Only for Redis which engine version is 4.0 and architecture type is standard

+   Default to "RoleReadWrite".

 ## Attributes Reference